What is Adverse Credit and how does it impact getting a mortgage?

 To learn more about what options could be available to you, create a free Tembo plan to get a personalised recommendation.
 You can then book an appointment with one of our expert mortgage brokers to talk through your options.
 By assessing your affordability before speaking to any mortgage lenders, we can help you weigh up all of your options and find the right mortgage for you.

-We've helped thousands of buyers discover how they could buy a new home
+We've helped thousands discover how they could buy a new home

 We're experts at helping buyers discover ways they can boost their borrowing power and get on the ladder sooner.
 If you have light adverse credit, create a free Tembo plan to find out what options are open to you.
 It takes 10 minutes to complete, and there's no credit check involved.